-- September 19 The IT Army announces on Telegram that it has hacked the website of the Wagner Group, a private militia run by Putin ally Yevgeny Prigozhin.
-"We have all personal data of mercenaries!
-Every executioner, murderer and rapist will be severely punished.
+- be severely punished.
 Revenge is inevitable!"
-(Telegram: Contact @itarmyofukraine2022) - September 20 (Date approx.) The Atlantic Council publishes a report on Russian threat actors, the Kremlin's involvement with them, and ways U.S. policymakers can respond.
+(Telegram: Contact@itarmyofukraine2022) - September 20, 2022 (Date approx.) The Atlantic Council publishes a report on Russian threat actors, the Kremlin's involvement with them, and ways U.S. policymakers can respond.
 Written by Justin Sherman, the report begins: "The number of cyber operations launched from Russia over the last few years is astounding, ranging from the NotPetya malware attack that cost the global economy billions, to the SolarWinds espionage campaign against dozens of US government agencies and thousands of companies.
 Broad characterizations of these operations, such as "Russian cyberattack," obscure the very real and entangled web of cyber actors within Russia that receive varying degrees of support from, approval by, and involvement with the Russian government."
-(Untangling-the-Russian-Web-Spies-Proxies-and-Spectrums-of-Russian-Cyber-Behavior-1.pdf (atlanticcouncil.org)) - September 21 Vladimir Putin announces Russia will call up 300,000 reservists to help fight in Ukraine.
-(Washington Post, 9-21-2022) - September 21 An unidentified drone boat is discovered on a beach near Sevastopol.
+(Untangling-the-Russian-Web-Spies-Proxies-and-Spectrums-of-Russian-Cyber-Behavior-1.pdf (atlanticcouncil.org)) - September 21, 2022 Vladimir Putin announces Russia will call up 300,000 reservists to help fight in Ukraine.
+(Washington Post, 9-21-2022) - September 21, 2022 An unidentified drone boat is discovered on a beach near Sevastopol.
 Naval News reports that the "uncrewed surface vessel" (USV) was found outside the harbor entrance to one of Russia's major naval bases, about 150 nautical miles from Ukrainian controlled coasts.
 "The clear implication is that the previously unknown USV is operated by Ukraine," the article reports, adding that available evidence suggests it is some kind of "explosive boat."
-(Ukraine's New Weapon To Strike Russian Navy In Sevastopol Naval News) - September 22 The New York Times publishes a lengthy article based on a leak earlier in 2022 (see April 13 entry) of nearly 160,000 records from the Russian government's Internet regulator, Roskomnadzor.
+(Ukraine's New Weapon To Strike Russian Navy In Sevastopol Naval News) - September 22, 2022 The New York Times publishes a lengthy article based on a leak earlier in 2022 (see April 13 entry) of nearly 160,000 records from the Russian government's Internet regulator, Roskomnadzor.
 The Times' analysis gives a glimpse into the scale and focus of just one part of the Kremlin's high-tech surveillance network keeping tabs on Russian citizens.
-(Inside Russia's Vast Surveillance State: 'They Are Watching' The New York Times (nytimes.com) - September 22 As of this date, pro-Russian groups generating funds in cryptocurrency to support paramilitary operations in Ukraine have raised \$400,000 since February, according to TRM Labs.
+(Inside Russia's Vast Surveillance State: 'They Are Watching' The New York Times (nytimes.com)) - September 22, 2022 As of this date, pro-Russian groups generating funds in cryptocurrency to support paramilitary operations in Ukraine have raised \$400,000 since February, according to TRM Labs.
 (See various entries above.)
-(TRM Analysis: Crypto

-Fundraising Groups Supporting Russian Battlefield Efforts | TRM Insights (trmlabs.com)

-September 22 - Newsweek quotes Ukrainian officials as saying their country has become a "test ground for modern cyber weapons."
-The article states: "Since the invasion began, the intensity of phishing attacks has increased by 300 percent, DDoS attacks by 200 percent, and malware attacks by up to 400 percent, according to KyivStar - a Ukrainian telecommunications giant heavily involved in securing national networks."
+(TRM Analysis: Crypto Fundraising Groups Supporting Russian Battlefield Efforts | TRM Insights (trmlabs.com)) - September 22, 2022 Newsweek quotes Ukrainian officials as saying their country has become a "test ground for modern cyber weapons."
+The article states: "Since the invasion began, the intensity of phishing attacks has increased by 300 percent, DDoS attacks by 200 percent, and malware attacks by up to 400 percent, according to KyivStar a Ukrainian telecommunications giant heavily involved in securing national networks."
 KyivStar CEO Oleksandr Komarov tells the magazine, "Cybersecurity is not only about platforms and tools, it's also about processes and monitoring."
 "You will not win a war in cyberspace," but "you can create panic, you can affect governance mechanisms."
 Komarov does not believe the Russians "have a golden bullet" in reserve, but "I think we should be alert."
-(Russia-Ukraine Cyber War Is "Test Ground' for NATO (newsweek.com))
+(Russia-Ukraine Cyber War Is 'Test Ground' for NATO (newsweek.com))